pierrekilly/docker-ros-box/README.md

 - `start.sh`: Run this script to start the container and open a shell in it.
 You cannot run the same container several times.
 - `join.sh`: Run this script to open an additional shell in a running ROS box.
 You can run this script several times to open several shellson the same ROS box.

-3. Start you ROS box
+3. Start your ROS box
 ```
 cd [target]
 ./start.sh